-- CHAX is a standalone funds transfer system which allows users to accept and print pre-authorized checks from their customers to be deposited the same day.
+- CHAX is a standalone funds transfer system that allows users to accept and print pre-authorized checks from their customers to be deposited the same day.

-The CHAX user’s customer will typically be sending a payment for a product or service, either by credit card or by check.
+The CHAX user’s customer will typically send a payment for a product or service, either by credit card or by check.
 Using CHAX benefits the user and customer in multiple ways:

 - There are no transaction fees for using CHAX.
 The user avoids expensive credit card transaction fees, and can easily pay for itself with savings within a few months.

 - Check customers avoid having to send checks and pay for postage or overnight delivery.